mtahirmalik/mtahirmalik/README.md

-Here are some ideas to get you started:
+I'm Muhammad Tahir seeking BS in Computer Engineering

-- 🔭 I’m currently working on ...OOP in C++, Python
+ -👀 I’m interested in AI & Machine Learning with little bit knowledge of Web Development

-- 🌱 I’m currently learning ...
-AI & Machine Learning
+ -🌱 I’m currently learning OOP in C++, Tensorflow for AI & expert in bacis Python programming

-- 👯 I’m looking to collaborate on ...Basic Python programming
+ -💞️ I’m looking to collaborate in Web development, python based programs, OOP with C++ & AI

-- 🤔 I’m looking for help with ...Web development
+ -📫 Reach me out and I assure you, I'll be better than your expectations while collaborating in above menthioned techs.

  - 💬 Ask me about ...Anything related to the above mentioned techs.
  - 📫 How to reach me: ...[Google](https://itztahir.online)
  - 😄 Pronouns: ...
 He/Him
  - ⚡ Fun fact: ...I can be happy & sad at the same time.
 -->